to produce present perfect in english u need the auxiliary have or has and the past participle of another verb.

 - eminem‘s cleaning out my closet starts with a question that uses ever

-i’ve been protested and demonstrated against.
+we’ve known protested and demonstrated against.

 - the first lyric in the smashing pumpkins song today also uses ever